Opportunity International Canada

 Regenerative Agriculture

-Our program focuses on strengthening climate resilience of 6,000 smallholder farmers by introducing sustainable farming practices to improve soil health, agricultural productivity, and ecosystem resilience.
+Our program focuses on strengthening climate resilience smallholder farmers by introducing sustainable farming practices to improve soil health, agricultural productivity, and ecosystem resilience.

 women-farmers-empowerment-program